Competition results announced here (NEW!)

 - To make it easier for the community to follow and build on top of the strong solutions.

 - To incentivize the participants to follow the rules described above.
 Otherwise, the community would be able to find any misconduct by scrutinizing the code.
-The winners will be disqualified if there is any misconduct found in the code.
+The awardees will be disqualified if there is any misconduct found in the code.

 Public Data Source